TheFutonEng/Calico-CNI-Tutorial/README.md

 $ sudo docker exec -it calico-release-v3.14 /bin/bash
 ```

 From there, running the ```ip addr``` command on both containers produces similar output as running the ```ip addr``` command on the VM directly.
-To continue with the following example, the IP addresses handed out for each containers are noted below:
+To continue with this example, the IP addresses handed out for each containers in this particular run are noted below:

 * calico1 - 10.1.127.192
 * calico2 - 10.1.86.64